 What interests you as a teacher?
 What topics are you most passionate about teaching (without sounding rantish)?
 What do you anticipate will captivate a teen audience?
 And most importantly, what issues are considered contemporary, cutting-edge, not yet answered?
 Hot buttons?
 Trending topics?
 Repeat news offenders/ongoing controversies?
 Worries of the world?
 Apocalyptic pontifications?
 Better yet…hopes for the future?
 Clear skies, and open seas?
 Endless possibilities?

-First order of business, though…LET.
+The first order of business, though…LET.
 STUDENTS.
 LEAD.
-Success will follow if they take ownership of what they’re learning!
+Success will follow if they take ownership of what they're learning!